 Parks & Wildlife

-With an abundance of outdoor adventure to experience in the Parksville area, take time to wander through some of the community or provincial parks, or experience some of the other nature inspired attractions.
+With an abundance of outdoor adventure to experience in the Parksville area, take time to see the local parks & wildlife.
+Wander through some of the community or provincial parks, check out the North Island Wildlife Recovery Centre, or experience some of the other nature inspired attractions.

 Featuring two ball fields and a lacrosse box with public tennis courts, a curling rink, concession stand, an awesome BMX/Skateboard Park, two quality conditioned beach volleyball areas, and an incredible children’s playground with Vancouver Island’s greatest Water Spray.

 English River Falls & Little Qualicum River Falls